team-ethernet/team-ethernet.github.io/README.md

 - Investigate server-side support for CoAP pubsub.
 - Investigate alternative solutions for noise measurements.

+## How the project went

+Our first goal was to gather noise data from a network of noise sensors and display the data on a website.
+Our second goal was to implement support for sending the noise data messages in CBOR format through an API.
+This goal was added in the middle of the project as we succeeded with the first goal.

+### Microphone

+We used the Sen0232 noise sensor microphone connected to an MCU.
+The sensor outputs a voltage that is proportional to the sound level.
+We then convert the voltage to dB.

+### SenML & CBOR API

+Our sensors send their data in a standard called SenML (Sensor Measurement Lists).
+Anyone that uses our SenML API can easily send sensor data in both JSON and CBOR format.
+CBOR is more compact, saving memory and power.

+### Front end & Back end

+The noise data is visualized as graphs on our website.
+Thanks to our API you can specify what data you want to see.
+You can set a time interval, dB-interval, etc. You can also download the data.
+We even added the feature to live-update the graphs.

 ## Team members
 Anton Bothin abothin@kth.se
 Erik Flink erikfli@kth.se